Cheeden/tp/docs/DeveloperGuide.md

    9. Other incorrect deleteplan commands to try: `deleteplan`, `deleteplan -1 2025-10-15`, `deleteplan abc 2025-10-15`<br>
       Expected: `deleteplan` shows "Invalid command format!" (missing arguments). `deleteplan -1 2025-10-15` and `deleteplan abc 2025-10-15` show "Invalid index.
 Please use a valid number from the displayed list (e.g., 1, 2, 3)." followed by usage information.

+### Deleting lesson progress

+1. Deleting lesson progress while all persons are being shown

+   1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.
+At least the first person has a lesson progress entry on 2025-10-15.

+   2. Test case: `deleteprogress 1 2025-10-15`<br>
+      Expected: Assuming the lesson progress on 2025-10-15 for the 1st student exists.
+The lesson progress on 2025-10-15 for the 1st student is deleted.
+Success message shown: "Lesson progress on 2025-10-15 deleted".

+   3. Test case: `deleteprogress 1 2025-12-31` (assuming no progress exists on this date)<br>
+      Expected: No lesson progress is deleted.
+Error message shown: "No lesson progress found on 2025-12-31 for this student".

+   4. Test case: `deleteprogress 0 2025-10-15`<br>
+      Expected: No lesson progress is deleted.
+Error message shown: "Invalid index.
+Please use a valid number from the displayed list (e.g., 1, 2, 3)." followed by usage information.

+   5. Test case: `deleteprogress 1 invalid-date`<br>
+      Expected: No lesson progress is deleted.
+Error message: "Invalid date format.
+Use yyyy-MM-dd (e.g., 2025-10-15)."

+   6. Test case: `deleteprogress abc 2025-10-15`<br>
+      Expected: No lesson progress is deleted.
+Error message shown: "Invalid index.
+Please use a valid number from the displayed list (e.g., 1, 2, 3)." followed by usage information.

 1. Saving data